 - Effective for the treatment of depression and/or anxiety.

-- May be used to treat depression or anxiety associated with alcohol use, neurosis, or manic-depressive disorders.
+- May be used to treat depression or anxiety including that associated with alcohol use, neurosis, or manic-depressive disorders.
 Should not be taken at the same time as alcohol.

 - Symptoms that respond well to doxepin include anxiety, depression, and associated somatic symptoms such as pain or fatigue, fear, guilt, sleep disturbances, tension, and worry.

 - May be used off-label to treat other conditions.